hmit/hmit.github.io/README.md

 # About this project
 I have been meaning to maintain a blog for a while now and using my current downtime to set it up and kick-start it with a few posts.
 Hopefully, it doesn't just become a forgotten-by-author shout box into the ether that internet is and stays maintained.

+# Instructions to publish to gh-pages
+Should be automatically published after some delay.
+Switched to main branch